World Bank ranks Gujarat as best Indian state for business

 Last year, India slipped two spots in the report, and was ranked lower than Brazil, Russia, China and South Africa - mainly because of delays in approvals for starting a business, tax payments, getting bank loans and property registration.

-“The growth of business in India requires concerted action on several fronts - infrastructure, capital markets, trade facilitation and skills,” said Onno Ruhl, the World Bank’s India director.
-“The stark reality is that India remains a difficult place to do business.”
+“The growth of business in India requires concerted action on several fronts - infrastructure, capital markets, trade facilitation and skills,” said Onno Ruhul, the World Bank’s India director.
+“The stark reality is that India remains a difficult place to work do business.”

 Monday’s report suggested that such steps as offering single-window clearances for administrative approvals, if followed by all states, could improve India’s global ranking.